 The catatonia rating scale may be helpful in assessments.

-- FBC, U&E and creatinine, LFT, glucose, calcium, fibrin D-dimer, serum creatine kinase (usually elevated in neuroleptic malignant syndrome), serum ceruloplasmin (to detect Wilson's disease).
+- FBC, U&E and creatinine, LFT, TFT, glucose, calcium, fibrin D-dimer, serum creatine kinase (usually elevated in neuroleptic malignant syndrome), serum ceruloplasmin (to detect Wilson's disease).

 - Electroencephalogram (EEG) should readily identify a seizure disorder.
+Typically normal in catatonia.

 - CT, MRI or positron emission tomography (PET) scan may be appropriate to exclude intracranial lesions

 The patient needs admission for identification and treatment of the underlying condition, and may require enteral feeding.
+Catatonia is characteristically very responsive to treatment with benzodiazepines.
+For example, 1-2 mg lorazepam, given sublingually or intramuscularly.
+ECT is another highly effective treatment option.

 Catatonia was first described by Karl Kahlbaum in 1874.
 The dancer Nijinsky was apparently affected by catatonia.